alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 But I plodded on as a project manager, juggling an ever increasing number of projects as the technical manager for financial cards.

-In 2010 I was commended by the bosses after a successful integration.
+In 2010 I was commended by the bosses after a very successful integration.
 My 2011 Q1 review was "good enough";
 that was the literal result on a sliding scale from "bad" to "excellent".
 But alas, at a large company you are never safe;